Tēnā koe, Welcome

 At St Benedict’s School we are fortunate to have the full support of our parent body.
 As such we embrace parents as partners and actively seek ways for parents to enjoy our students’ learning journey.

 Developing a strong sense of community and belonging is at the centre of growing partnerships.
-We understand that positive relationships are at the heart of children achieving success, and so we strive to be inclusive and active members of our community.
+We understand that positive relationships are at the heart of students achieving success, and so we strive to be inclusive and active members of our community.

-Board of Trustees and HoK (Help our Kids)
+School Board and HoK (Help our Kids)

-We are blessed with an engaged HoK committee who actively fundraise to provide additional resources for the school.
+We are blessed with an engaged HOK committee who actively fundraise to provide additional resources for the school.
 Additionally, HOK supports new families integrating into our school along with hosting many events for our school families to socialise together as a community.

-All good wishes and blessings,
+With all good wishes and blessings,

-Mr Michael Hinds, Principal – St Benedict’s School
+Mrs Cheryl Taylor, Acting Principal – St Benedict’s School